elexis/elexis-server/README.md

 ## Running inside docker

-Use the following command to start an elexis-server docker image, omit or replace `:tag` with the required elexis-server executable branch to use.
-At the moment valid values are `[latest, 1.3]`.
+Use the following command to start an elexis-server docker image, omit (for latest) or replace `:tag` with the [tag](https://hub.docker.com/r/medevit/elexis-server/tags/) to use.

 ```bash
 docker run -p 8380:8380 -p 7234:7234 medevit/elexis-server:tag